rjchoudhry650/Simulating-Hetergenous-Investment-Stategies-in-a-Financial-Market/README.md

-# Stock_Market_Simulation
+# Using Agent Based Modeling to Simulate Hetergeneity in Investment Strategies in a Financial Market
-This is a simulation of a financial market for the purposes of testing heterogeneous investment strategies via agent based simulation.
+This is a simulation of a financial market for the purposes of modeling heterogeneous investment strategies via agent based simulation.
 Price variation is derived in a combination of stochastic and LSTM extrapolation from historical price data.
 The simulation looks at the performance of 5 trader archetypes: Rational, Day Trader, Trend Investor, Bayesian Trader, and Pessimistic.
 These traders make unique buying and selling decisions over a basket of 500 extrapolated price histories, selected from a possible lot of 2800 extrapolations.
 Prices functions as a combinations of LSTM derived extrapolation from real world price histories, and stochastic variation in the form of individual share price variation and exogenous market shocks, i.e. economic events.

 ## How To Run